yogidevendra/docs/docs/demos.md

 Running Demo Applications
 =================================

-DataTorrent RTS includes a number of demo applications, which help demonstrate the features of the platform.
-These demos are available for import from the **Development > App Packages** section of the DataTorrent management console.
+DataTorrent RTS includes a number of demo applications and they are available for import from the **Development > App Packages** section of the DataTorrent management console.

 Importing Demo Applications
 --------------------------------------------------------------------------------